afuahsekyiwaaadusei/alx-low_level_programming/0x0E-structures_typedef/README.md

 	You are allowed to use the standard library
 	If an element of d is NULL, print (nil) instead of this element. (if name is NULL, print Name: (nil)) If d is NULL print nothing.

+Task 3.
+Outside of a dog, a book is a man's best friend.
+Inside of a dog it's too dark to read Outside of a dog, a book is a man's best friend.
+Inside of a dog it's too dark to read

+Task 4.
+A door is what a dog is perpetually on the wrong side of Write a function that creates a new dog.
+	Prototype: dog_t *new_dog(char *name, float age, char *owner);
+	You have to store a copy of name and owner
+	Return NULL if the function fails